attack-monkey/flat-code-guide/Splitting code into programs with known inputs.md

 > :hot_pepper: &nbsp; 🧩 &nbsp; This document uses `pipe` from **The Prelude** and introduces the **Maybe lib**

-All the Maybe functions return a type of Maybe<A> where A is the type of the passed in subject.
+All the Maybe functions return a type of Maybe&lt;A&gt; where A is the type of the passed in subject.

 So if you do something like...